Kansas City Public Television & the Damaging Consequences of Nursing Home Misinformation

 The ”Medicaid Unwinding:” An Orwellian Euphemism for Abject Cruelty & Profound Ignorance

-Fortunately, the Talveski family, the 7th Circuit, and seven Supreme Court justices could see that individual civil rights granted to all U.S. citizens by Congress should be protected in the federal courts under the Civil Rights Act of 1871, Section 1983.
+Fortunately, the Talevski family, the 7th Circuit, and seven Supreme Court justices could see that individual civil rights granted to all U.S. citizens by Congress should be protected in the federal courts under the Civil Rights Act of 1871, Section 1983.
 The precedents for this case have pertained mostly to Medicaid rights in general.

 During COVID, the Federal Matching Percentage (FMAP) for state Medicaid programs was increased by a hefty percentage for the purpose of preventing the administrative burden on Medicaid beneficiaries who are required to reapply each year and prove their eligibility for the program.
 As a condition for receiving the FMAP uplift, states could not disenroll individuals from the Medicaid program.
 The number of people receiving Medicaid benefits, i.e., had access to medical care, grew at a vast rate.
 That program ended on May 1st, and now the so-called unwinding, i.e., kicking people off, has resulted in a precipitous drop in enrollees.